Moebe1/displayr-tech_test/README.md

 ```
 ./deploy.sh
 ```
 This script will run Terraform Apply with Auto Approve.
-When Terraform has finished executing the shell script will then run healthcheck.sh which will inform the user when the site is available and will print a link.
-Ctrl + Click to open the hello world website.
+When Terraform has finished executing the shell script will then run healthcheck.sh which is a site/webserver readyness check and will inform the user when the site is available and display a link.
+Ctrl + Click to open the hello world webpage.

 The resourcces can be destroyed using the destroy.sh shell sciript.
 ```